 Parasailing – For a bird’s eye view of the Gulf of Mexico, check out parasailing!
 There are several good companies in Gulf Shores like Ike’s Beach Service who has locations at: Alabama Gulf State Park Beach Pavilion, Island Winds Condominiums, and Oceania Condominiums.
 Ike’s will take thrill-seekers 800 feet in the air for 8-10 minutes AND they’ll take photos!
 Reservations or walk-ups are welcome.
 Paradise Island Parasail is another option with locations at The Pink Pony Pub or behind Bahama Bob’s.
 First-timers are welcome and you can pair up with buddies to experience the fun together.

 Dolphin Tours – Gulf Shores and Orange Beach are separate cities, but so close in proximity that they share many activities and venues.
 The perfect example is dolphin tours.
 Most of the tours will board somewhere in Orange Beach.
-With that being said, there are two companies that are top of mind when it comes to dolphin cruises.
+With that being said, there are two companies that are top of mind when it comes to a dolphin cruise.
 Sail Wild Hearts treats guests to fabulous sail on a 53-foot open-ocean catamaran in search of dolphins and sunsets.
 Captain Zach is a ‘Bama boy and knows these waters well.
 Cetacean Cruises (set TAY shun) is another great option with Captain Bill.
 A delightful cruise, Cetacean Cruises will find dolphins…and they have them all named!

 Outfitters – For watersports outfitters, there are lots of small shops scattered along the beachside highways, and truthfully, they are my favorites.
 Of course, if you are looking for higher end apparel and such, you’ll want to head over to The Wharf Marina where they also have an outfitting store.
 There you will find official Orvis fly-fishing gear as well, and it’s worth the short drive.
 Need a beach canopy, towel or beach combing gear?
 Try Salt Coastal Outfitters in Orange Beach.
 They have lots of souvenir-type merchandise and stuff you won’t see at other places.